 All data arrays, for polar, cartesian, and profile data, are stored as dataset objects.
-Any of the types/depths stated in Sec.
-3.3 are allowed.
 Any of compression levels 1 to 6 are recommended.
 (HDF5's built-in compression levels range from 0 (none) to 9 (maximum); levels above 6 tend to result in the algorithm using disproportionate resources relative to gains in file size, which is why their use is not encouraged.)
 HDF5 provides support for SZIP compression in addition to default ZLIB compression, but SZIP compression library is proprietary and will therefore not be supported in any official OPERA software.

-All Dataset Groups are called dataset n, no matter which kind of data they hold.
-The character n represents the index of the Dataset Group in acquisition order in terms of elevation angle (polar data), and ascending order in terms of height (Cartsian products) starting at 1.
+All Dataset Groups are called datasetn, no matter which kind of data they hold.
+The character n represents the index of the Dataset Group in ascending order (both in terms of elevation angle and height) starting at 1.
 A Dataset Group can hold an arbitrary number of binary datasets.
-In the case of radar parameters (e.g. Z, V, W, etc.) the datasets containing each parameter are each contained in a Group called datan, where n is the index of the dataset holding the binary data.
+In the case of radar parameters (e.g. Z, V, W, etc.) the dataset containing each parameter are each contained in a Group called datan, where n is the index of the dataset holding the binary data.
 This dataset is simply called data.

 Within each datan Group, there may be an arbitrary number of quality indicators, each of which is held in a Group called qualityn, where n is the index of the dataset holding the binary data.
 This dataset is simply called data.
-Because the quality indicator(s) describe a given quantity, they need not be assigned values of "nodata and" "undetect", as this information is already contained in the quantity being described.
-However, if one wishes to represent a quality indicator or index as a stand-alone product, then this should be done by representing it in its own dataset and assigning it the QIND quantity according to Table 16.